marklogic/marklogic-spark-connector/CONTRIBUTING.md

 to "Gradle".
 This should result in Intellij using the `test` configuration in the `marklogic-spark-connector/build.gradle` file that registers the required JVM options, allowing for tests to run on Java 17.

+## Testing text classification

+See the `ClassifyAdHocTest` class for instructions on how to test the text classification feature with a valid connection to Semaphore.

 ## Generating code quality reports with SonarQube

 In order to use SonarQube, you must have used Docker to run this project's `docker-compose.yml` file, and you must